Monday, February 02, 2026

 A joyful affair

-We take photos together with the congregation.
+We even take photos together with the congregation.
 This is our family in Hong Kong!
 Our commissioning service ends with a song and a benediction.
 I'm still so moved!

 Family celebration